emagar/mex-open-map/replicationFiles/README.txt

 File eqPrep.r has all the details to aggregate secciones into district boundaries according to different maps.

-File linzerElas.r tweaks Linzer (2012) code, adapting his method it to separate the components of partisan bias.
+File linzerElas.r tweaks Linzer (2012) code, extending the method to separate the components of partisan bias.